Rovinmosin/Phrase-Guessing-Game/README.md

 # Guessing Game
 This is a game where you have to guess a random phrase.
-Quess a letter wrong 5 times and its game over.
+Guess a letter wrong 5 times and its game over.

 ---
 * Utilizes OOP